Jonathan Pettibone: 2014 season

 Although to remain a viable candidate to pitch in the Phillies rotation he needed to regain complete health, Pettibone began the 2014 Phillies season's spring training with more shoulder discomfort.
 Although the issue was not structural according to an MRI, it was disconcerting to the Phillies, as he was a young pitcher.
 Ultimately, the discomfort kept him from remaining a competitor for a spot in the back of the Phillies' rotation, and he began the season in the minor leagues.
 However, he was the first pitcher to be called up from the minor leagues to make a start for the Phillies in 2014, serving as a spot starter while Cole Hamels recovered from injury.
 He made two starts before being demoted back to the minor leagues.
 His injury woes subsequently continued; he was diagnosed with a SLAP tear, and though he declined surgery, he received a cortisone injection and was placed on the disabled list to rest.
 Todd Zolecki, the Phillies beat writer for MLB.com, noted, "Pettibone’s shoulder is a legitimate concern because this is the third time he has had to stop pitching in less than a year because of it.
 He finished last season on the disabled list before falling behind schedule in Spring Training because of shoulder pain."
 On June 18, 2014, he underwent season-ending surgery performed by Dr. James Andrews to repair his SLAP tear.

 2015 season

 Pettibone began the 2015 season on the 15-day disabled list to continue recovery from his shoulder surgery.
+Spending the whole year on the disabled list, Pettibone was activated on October 7; he was subsequently removed from the 40–man roster and sent outright to Triple–A Lehigh Valley.
+He elected free agency on November 6.

 Chicago Cubs

-On February 1, 2016, Pettibone signed a minor league contract with the Chicago Cubs.
-An invite to spring training was also included.
-He was released on April 27, 2016.
+On January 28, 2016, Pettibone signed a minor league contract with the Chicago Cubs.
+An invitation to spring training was also included.
+He was released without appearing for the organization on April 19.

 New Britain Bees

 On March 24, 2017, Pettibone signed with the New Britain Bees of the Atlantic League of Professional Baseball.
-He re-signed with the club in early 2018.
-Pettibone was released on May 10, 2018.
+He made 23 starts for the Bees, posting a 2–8 record and 5.35 ERA with 63 strikeouts across 102 2/3 innings pitched.

+Pettibone made 2 starts for New Britain in 2018, struggling to an 0–1 record and 8.10 ERA with 2 strikeouts over 6 2/3 innings of work.
+He was released by the Bees on May 10, 2018.